austinwebdeveloper/alexa-skill-notifications/README.md

 ```
 **Skill Client Id and Client Secret**

-Developer Console for the Alexa Skill should contain now Client Id and Client Secret for this skill
+**Step 23:** Developer Console for the Alexa Skill should contain now Client Id and Client Secret for this skill.Open the skill and go to permissions and scroll down it should contain Client Id and Client Secret.

 ![](images/client.png)

+**Step 24:**

 ==> Open an Alexa mobile app (iOS, Android) or Alexa web-dashboard.
 Open the skill and enable it.Alexa Skill should have now a section THIS SKILL NEEDS PERMISSION TO ACCESS with Alexa Notifications.
 ==> Hit the SETTINGS button, and the MANAGE PERMISSIONS button